SOLOMON ISLANDS TRAVEL GUIDE

 Everyone needs a passport and an onward ticket.
 Commonwealth citizens, Americans, and most Western European nationals are given a passport stamp allowing a 30-day stay, or until the flight date on their plane ticket.
 Almost everyone with a confirmed onward reservation within seven days is eligible for a transit visa issued upon arrival.

 The Solomon Islands dollar (SI$) is linked to a trade-related basket of currencies, and the rate is adjusted daily.
 Before independence in 1978 the Australian dollar was the currency used in Solomon Islands, and the SI$ was originally introduced at a rate of one to one.
 Since then it has depreciated to about A$1 = SI$4.50, or US$1 = SI$7.
 Although inflation is high, this is a very inexpensive country for most visitors.

-The government-owned carrier, Solomon Airlines, flies to Honiara twice a week from Auckland, Brisbane, Nadi, and Port Vila.
-These services are code shares with Air Pacific, Air Vanuatu, and Qantas.
+The government-owned carrier, Solomon Airlines, flies to Honiara twice a week from Brisbane and Nadi.
+These services are code shares with Fiji Airways and Virgin Australia.
+Air Vanuatu arrives from Port Vila.
 From North America, the most direct way to get there is via Fiji.
 From Europe, you have a choice of Fiji or Australia.
 Air Niugini has flights from Port Moresby twice a week.
 The departure tax is SI$40 on international flights only.

 Interisland travel by ship is more colorful and economical than air travel.
 Boat service from Honiara to Auki and Gizo is frequent and fairly regular, and virtually every other island in the country is accessible by boat.
 Although the fares are low, conditions aboard are rather basic though the Solomon Islanders themselves are very friendly.